dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 # ICRC-4: Batch Transfers for ICRC-1 Fungible Tokens

 This document specifies the ICRC-4 standard for batch processing transfer transactions for fungible tokens compliant with the ICRC-1 standard.
-It is designed to optimize and reduce the cost of multiple transfers originating from a single principal.
+It is designed to optimize and reduce the cost of multiple transfers originating from a single principal and increase the throughput of ledger implementation.

 |   Status   |
 |:----------:|